 climate denier (presumably white), as if that were more important than

-the premature deaths of a million people (presumably black) due to
+the premature deaths of a million people (presumably black)

 climate change.
 If you wanted indirect confirmation that racism, like